Reference designator

-A reference designator unambiguously identifies the location of an component within an electrical schematic or on a printed circuit board.
-The reference designator usually consists of one or two letters followed by a number, e.g. R13, C1002.
+A reference designator (RefDes) unambiguously identifies the location of a component within an electrical schematic or on a printed circuit board.
+The reference designator usually consists of one or two letters followed by a number, e.g. C3, D1, R4, U15.
 The number is sometimes followed by a letter, indicating that components are grouped or matched with each other, e.g. R17A, R17B.

-IEEE 315 contains a list of Class Designation Letters to use for electrical and electronic assemblies.
+The IEEE 315 standard contains a list of Class Designation Letters to use for electrical and electronic assemblies.
 For example, the letter R is a reference prefix for the resistors of an assembly, C for capacitors, K for relays.

+Industrial electrical installations often use reference designators according to IEC 81346.

 History

 IEEE 200-1975 or "Standard Reference Designations for Electrical and Electronics Parts and Equipments" is a standard that was used to define referencing naming systems for collections of electronic equipment.
 IEEE 200 was ratified in 1975.
 The IEEE renewed the standard in the 1990s, but withdrew it from active support shortly thereafter.
 This document also has an ANSI document number, ANSI Y32.16-1975.

 This standard codified information from, among other sources, a United States military standard MIL-STD-16 which dates back to at least the 1950s in American industry.

-To replace IEEE 200–1975, ASME, a standards body for mechanical engineers, initiated the new standard ASME Y14.44-2008.
-This standard, along with IEEE 315–1975, provide the electrical designer with guidance on how to properly reference and annotate everything from a single circuit board to a collection of complete enclosures.
+To replace IEEE 200-1975, ASME, a standards body for mechanical engineers, initiated the new standard ASME Y14.44-2008.
+This standard, along with IEEE 315-1975, provide the electrical designer with guidance on how to properly reference and annotate everything from a single circuit board to a collection of complete enclosures.

 Definition

 ASME Y14.44-2008 and IEEE 315-1975 define how to reference and annotate components of electronic devices.

 It breaks down a system into units, and then any number of sub-assemblies.
 The unit is the highest level of demarcation in a system and is always a numeral.
 Subsequent demarcation are called assemblies and always have the Class Letter "A" as a prefix following by a sequential number starting with 1.
 Any number of sub-assemblies may be defined until finally reaching the component.
-Note that IEEE-315-1975 defines separate class designation letters for separable assemblies (class designation 'A') and inseparable assemblies (class designation 'U').
+Note that IEEE 315-1975 defines separate class designation letters for separable assemblies (class designation 'A') and inseparable assemblies (class designation 'U').
 Inseparable assemblies—i.e., "items which are ordinarily replaced as a single item of supply"—are typically treated as components in this referencing scheme.